Feuding Democrats Hint At Compromise On Bidens Embattled Agenda - UrduPoint

 The White House meanwhile was holding firm to Biden's demand that the end result for his two spending packages, not the timing, was the focus.

 "We're not using an artificial timeline," Biden senior advisor Cedric Richmond told Fox news Sunday.
 "We're concerned about delivery."
-That delivery is under most threat in the Senate, where two moderate Democrats including Arizona's Kyrsten Sinema have stood firm against what they describe as recklessly high spending targets.
+And Biden will head to Michigan Tuesday in an effort to unite public support behind the plan, the White House said, touting the goal of "investing in working families... by repealing tax giveaways to the rich."
+The legislative one-two punch is under most threat in the Senate, where two moderate Democrats including Arizona's Kyrsten Sinema have stood firm against what they describe as recklessly high spending targets.

 Sinema blasted House progressives Saturday for "inexcusable" brinkmanship, calling their refusal to support infrastructure until they get their way on the broader spending package "an ineffective stunt."Still, Biden's party appeared to be slowly -- painfully -- inching towards a historic deal.